streamlit/streamlit/docs/getting_started.md

 ## Use magic

-If you're using python 3, you can also write to your app without calling any Streamlit methods.
+If you're using Python 3, you can also write to your app without calling any Streamlit methods.
 Streamlit supports "[magic commands](api.html#magic-commands)," which means you don't have to use [`st.write()`](api.html#streamlit.write) at all!
 Try replacing the code above